About Holly Klaassen, MSc, BA

 Professionally, I have continued to evolve over the years, in order to offer the most up-to-date, research-backed information to parents.
 In 2019, I graduated with my Master of Science degree in Family & Human Development.
 I have also taken training in the CPS (Collaborative and Proactive Solutions) model of working with challenging kids.

 My methods are based on a combination of Positive Parenting, the RIE approach, and Dr. Ross Greene's CPS model.
+My ideas have also been influenced by the work of Dr. Mary Sheedy Kurcinka, author of the book, Raising Your Spirited Child.
 The strategies I teach are those backed by the latest research, and those I find most effective for the parents I work with.

 I truly believe that while raising a spirited child can be a challenge, these kids are a true blessing.
 When we adjust our parenting to suit their temperament, we can not only start enjoying them now, but also set them on the path to becoming truly happy, healthy and confident adults.